nweiyue/tp/docs/UserGuide.md

 Edit INDEX? (yes/no)
 ```

-:tip: After receiving the confirmation prompt, enter `yes` to confirm the editing of student's particulars at the specified `INDEX`, or else, reject the command by entering `no`.
+:instruction_source: After receiving the confirmation prompt, enter `yes` to confirm the editing of student's particulars at the specified `INDEX`, or else, reject the command by entering `no`.

 **Format:**
 ```